igorw/weblog/_posts/2014-01-10-functional-library-null.md

 Schmitt](https://twitter.com/schmittjoh)'s impressive
 [PhpOption](https://github.com/schmittjoh/php-option) library.
 Take a look at the [blog post](http://jmsyst.com/blog/simplifying-algorithms-with-options) he published yesterday.
-The implementation of the library appears to be inspired by the option type available in [Scala](http://scala-lang.org).
+The implementation of the library is strongly inspired by the option type available in [Scala](http://scala-lang.org).

 A very common problem in programming is that of null references.
 We often forget to check if a value is null.
 In dynamically typed languages, we have